 What are the use cases of eKYC?

-Video KYC.
-This was one of the first eKYC methods to be developed and remains key.
+This was one of the first eKYC methods to be developed.
 Customers can be verified by comparing live video with identity documents, with automatic verification now possible.
-Where likeness is unclear or regulators require it, manual video-based verification can be used.
+When likeness is unclear or regulators require it, manual video-based verification can be used.

-IDnow offers a leading eKYC solution that fully meets KYC and AML requirements in the UK, Europe and elsewhere.
-It has developed AutoIdent with comprehensive KYC and AML features.
+IDnow offers a leading eKYC solution that fully meets KYC and AML requirements in the UK, Europe and beyond.

 Further solutions have been added to offer increased functionality – all within the single platform.
 This includes KYC and AML screening required under AML regulations, the use of NFC technology, and electronic signatures.